darlose04/BaseballDB/README.md

 # Baseball Database

 This will be an application used to sort through relevant statistics for a fantasy baseball league.
-The app will Bootstrap 4 on the front end for the design and UI, while using Node.js and Express on the backend in addition to MongoDB.
+The app will use Bootstrap 4 on the front end for the design and UI, while using Node.js and Express on the backend in addition to MongoDB.